Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Motorola air pressure sensor - we can solder wires to pins and connect a Digital Volt Meter to the output, decouple the power and wire it to a power supply and then see that the output voltage is as expected and that it changes with pressure and how close to the XBee module it can be put without being adversely effected.

-It turns out that this component works fine.
+It turns out that this air pressure sensor works fine.

 Metal canning for the electronics - Decided to risk not fitting any canning, but surface mount all the components under the motherboard and the Xbee module on top.
 In any case, we could probably retrofit canning if the idea does not work out, it is not going to be the smart unit for sale ever anyway.

-The analogue inputs have no additional special measures.
-There are series resistors and capacitors for each analogue input of the XBee module.
+The analogue to digital converter inputs have series resistors and capacitors for each analogue input of the XBee module.

-The circuit above was created with CADSTAR 16.0 Express, but the number of components used
+AL 0016-01c The circuit above was created with CADSTAR 16.0 Express, limited-capacity free version of the tool.
+The PCB should come out under 60 mm^2.

-A price for PCB for say 3 or more should be obtained now, and all the details required clarified so that a decision to continue or not can be made promptly.
+This circuit is an earlier version that was used for the first design review.
+A price for PCB for say 3 or more should be obtained soon, and all the details required clarified so that a decision to continue or not can be made promptly.

 Temperature sensor

 - The first draft temperature measurement circuit is at the top left corner of the diagram above.
-It is expanded so it can be seen more clearly at Electronics- Temperature measurement (resistor networks)
+More details at Electronics- Temperature measurement (resistor networks).
+After checking the data sheet for the instrument amplifier, it turns out that this particular circuit would not work.

-The temperature circuit is changed to three channels instead of two, see AL-0016-02b The 8 input filter capacitors on the left are placed best, but the circuit has been compromised to 2 input filter capacitors. but in mitigation, the mux switch is an ESD protected type.
+The temperature circuit is changed to three channels instead of two, see AL-0016-02c right.
+The 8 input filter capacitors on the left are placed best, but an acceptable compromise is to use just 2 input filter capacitors.
+But in mitigation, the mux switch has some ESD-protected built in.

 Vibration sensor - There is an analogue solution, but a better Digital solution could be developed instead, but in this case, that will likely take more time.